Liar, coward, joker: Europe gives UK's Johnson hostile welcome

 "He was already a little brat back then and he hasn't changed," Pascal Lamy, who was Delors' chief of staff and later head of the World Trade Organisation, said last month.

-Earlier this year, Johnson won a magazine prize for a limerick depicting Erdogan cavorting with a goat, written to ridicule the Turkish leader's efforts to have German courts punish a German satirist for insulting him.
+Turkey was in a more forgiving mood after Johnson won a magazine prize for a limerick depicting Erdogan cavorting with a goat written to ridicule the Turkish leader's efforts to have German courts punish a German satirist for insulting him.

 "His negative comments on Erdogan and Turkey are unacceptable," a senior Turkish official said.
 "However we're sure of one thing, that British-Turkish relations are more important than that and can't be hostage to these statements.